Krailo-Labs/citadel-core/docs/vision.md

 # Vision

-The long-term vision of Citadel Core is to build autonomous infrastructure capable of operating across cloud environments, blockchain networks and future intelligent runtimes.
+The long-term vision of Citadel Core is to build autonomous infrastructure capable of operating across cloud-native platforms, blockchain networks and future execution runtimes.

+By combining distributed infrastructure, cloud-native technologies and programmable execution environments, Citadel Core explores a unified operational model for building and evolving complex systems.

 Infrastructure should continuously: